tobyspark/ORBIT-Camera/Resources/Introduction.markdown

 The ORBIT Camera app is designed to collect both training and testing videos.
 These instructions should help you to record videos that will be used for both purposes.

-# Collecting videos with the ORBIT Camre app
+# Collecting videos with the ORBIT Camera app

 ## Choosing your things